ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-18a/numpy-intro.md

 imageio.imsave('test.png', test.astype(numpy.uint8))
 ```

 Here we are basically putting together everything we know about NumPy.
 Firstly, we create an array of weights which is dimensioned the exact same as the original image, that is 256 × 256 × 3.
 So each red, green or blue value of the original image has a corresponding weight that it will be multiplied by.
 Then, we broadcast the `=` to make all the red weights = .299, all the blue weights = .587, etc.

-The next step, which we haven't seen before, is to do `orig \* weight`.
-Here NumPy notices that the dimensions of the arrays are the same, and therefore we are not asking for some weight to be broadcast over every element of the image, we are asking for the `\`* (times) operation to occur between corresponding elements of the two arrays.
+The next step, which we haven't seen before, is to do `orig * weight`.
+Here NumPy notices that the dimensions of the arrays are the same, and therefore we are not asking for some weight to be broadcast over every element of the image, we are asking for the `*` (times) operation to occur between corresponding elements of the two arrays.
 NumPy builds a new array with the same dimensions as both the input arrays, where each cell is the product of corresponding input cells.

-Finally, we did something like `numpy.mean()` to collapse out the now unwanted axis 2, containing the weighted red, green and blue values, by summing them to produce a scalar.
-In this case we did not want the result divided by 3 since we already have our own weights, hence we used plain old `numpy.sum()` instead of `numpy.mean()`.
+Finally, we used `numpy.sum()` to collapse out the now unwanted axis 2, containing the weighted red, green and blue values, by summing them to produce a scalar.
+In this case we did not want the result divided by 3 since we already have our own weights, hence we used plain old `numpy.sum()` instead of `numpy.mean()` that we saw earlier.
 You will extremely often see `numpy.sum()` used after some elementwise multiplication.

 ## Using dummy axes to line things up

 As the last step of today's tutorial, we will be repeating the monochrome conversion but this time we'll use a simple vector of the NTSC weights (rather than a gigantic and redundant array of elementwise weights dimensioned the same as the input image):

 ```python
 #!/usr/bin/env python3